zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 “Maybe it’s a mixed-use building like that one over  there,” he says.
 “Mixed-use” is a building that has both businesses and apartments or condominiums in it.
 In big cities, it’s often the case that, especially in the  downtown or central area of town, a building will be built where the first and perhap s second floors of the building are businesses – stores, offices – and the upper st ories, the upper levels of the building, are condominiums or apartments.
 This is c alled a “mixed-use building.”

 But Lily says, “I’m pretty sure,” meaning she’s fai rly certain that she’s looking for a block of apartments.
-She says, “At least I know i t’s a high-rise building and the
+She says, “At least I know it’s a high-rise building and the

 apartment is on the eighth floor.
 That mixed-use bu ilding is only three stories high.”
 A “high-rise (rise) building” is a very tall  building.
 If it’s a business building and it’s really tall, we might call it a “skyscrape r.”